superfluid-finance/superfluid-sentinel/README.md

 docker push <AWS_ACCOUNT_ID>.dkr.ecr.<REGION>.amazonaws.com/<REPOSITORY>:<TAG>
 ```

+## Control flow

+At startup, the agent syncs its state (persisted in the local sqlite DB) by issuing range queries to the RPC node for relevant log events emitted by Superfluid contracts.
+Based on that state data it then executes the following steps in an endless loop:

+1. Load `FlowUpdated` events

+2. Get all SuperToken addresses

+3. Get all accounts (senders and receiver)

+4. Estimate liquidation point (predicted time of the agreement becoming critical) for each account

+5. Periodically get all estimations that are ready to be send, check account solvency status, build and send transaction

+Resulting transactions are then independently monitored and the gas price bid up until executed (or reaching the configured gas price cap).

+## Design choices

+### Minimal external dependencies

+This agent should be self sufficient without depending on external services other than an RPC node (which ideally is local too).
+Currently both an http and a websocket RPC endpoint are needed.
+In a future version, an http endpoint may be enough.

+### Fault tolerant

+Failing RPC queries will be retried several times before giving up and exiting in error state.

+### Stateful

+The agent needs to keep track of past events in order to allow it to quickly resume operation after a downtime.
+This is achieved by persisting the current state to a local sqlite database.
+Deletion of that file or changing of the path to the DB will cause the agent to start syncing from scratch on next start.

+### Gas efficient

+When the agent submits a transaction, it starts a timeout clock.
+When the timeout triggers, we resubmit the transaction (same nonce) with a higher gas price.
+The starting gas price is currently determined using the `eth_gasPrice` RPC method (updated per transaction).
+May change in the future.

-# Code structure
+## Code structure

 [TODO]

-# Flow of Agent
-Depending on the database information, the agent will try to collect all the needed information from the network.

-1. Load FlowUpdated Events

-2. Get all SuperTokens Addresses

-3. Get all Accounts (senders and receiver)

-4. Estimate liquidation point for each account.

-5. Periodically get all estimations that are ready to be send, check account solvency status, build and send transaction.

-# Design options

-## General

-This agent should be self sufficient without depending on external services.
-The only external services is the EVM node.

-The node need to expose HTTP(S) and WS(S) connection, the agent will use both.

-## Failure

-Each node call to collect information will retry the same operation by default seven times before exit the process with error.

-## Reboot

-After the initial boot phase the agent subscribe to SuperTokens events and operate based on that information.
-As one double check, if the process exit the reboot will take in consideration the last sucessful boot blockNumber and restart from that point (double checking all the events).

-## Liquidation transaction

-For each agreement is necessary to perform a liquidation, in this version we are managing only one agent account.
-When the agent submit one transaction it start a timeout clock, when the timeout trigger we resubmit the same transaction (same nonce) with a higher gasPrice.

-## Gas Price Estimation

-We are now testing the web3 gasEstimation function to give us a base layer that we can work.
----